RPA and Automation Are Not the Cure

 As I mentioned at the outset, automation is not about fixing problems.
 John Cottingim, Automation Director at Mars, noted the best candidate is most likely the process that no one is talking (or complaining) about.
-That is the process that is consistent, repetitive, and is done without issue.
+Processes are consistent, repetitive, and completed without issues.
 Processes that are highly repetitive and most importantly, stable, are the best candidates.

 The takeaway is this: